Anthony-Andrews/bulkCropper/README.md

 ---

-if the image preview is larger than the windows adjust 'scaleFactor' in main.py
+if the image preview is larger than the window adjust 'scaleFactor' in main.py